 The plan's Provider Directory will tell you which facilities in your area are in-network.
-This information can also be found online at www.careplushealthplans.com/directories.
-For any other questions regarding urgently needed services, please contact Member Services.
+This information can also be found online at Humana.com/findadoctor.
+For any other questions regarding urgently needed services, please contact Customer Care.

 Our plan covers worldwide emergency and urgent care services outside of the United States under the following circumstances.
 If you have an emergency or an urgent need for care outside of the U.S. and its territories, you will be responsible to pay for those services upfront and request appropriate reimbursement from us.
 We will reimburse you, for covered out-of-network emergency and urgent care services outside of the U.S. and its territories, at rates no greater than the rates at which Original Medicare would pay for such services had the services been performed in the United States in the locality where you reside.
 The amount we pay you, if any, will be reduced by any applicable cost-sharing.
-Because we will reimburse at rates no greater than the rates at which Original Medicare more for services than the rates at which Original Medicare would reimburse, and because foreign providers might charge more for services than the rates at which Original Medicare would pay the total of our reimbursement plus the applicable cost-sharing may be less than the amounts you pay the foreign provider.
+Because we will reimburse at rates no greater than the rates at which Original Medicare would reimburse, and because foreign providers might charge more for services than the rates at which Original Medicare would pay, the total of our reimbursement plus the applicable cost-sharing may be less than the amounts you pay the foreign provider.
 This is a supplemental benefit not generally covered by Medicare.

-You must submit proof of payment to CarePlus for reimbursement.
+You must submit proof of payment to Humana for reimbursement.
 See Chapter 4 (Medical Benefits Chart, what is covered and what you pay) for more information.
 If you have already paid for the covered services, we will reimburse you for our share of the cost for covered services.
 You can send the bill with medical records to us for payment consideration.
 See Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs) for information about what to do if you receive a bill or if you need to ask for reimbursement.